 - 1. Stop the driver process (the default name is d2is). - 2.
-Copy the LibiLib_32.so file into the directory where you previously placed the driver's I-Library.
+Copy the libilib.so file into the directory where you previously placed the driver's I-Library called libilib.so.

 Note: You may wish to save the original one with a different name first